Home/Legumes/Red Kidney Bean

 Red Kidney Bean and Sweet Potato Hash

-A hearty breakfast hash featuring red kidney beans and sweet potatoes, seasoned with spices for a nutritious start to your day.
+A hearty breakfast hash made with red kidney beans and sweet potatoes, seasoned with spices for a nutritious start to your day.

 Ingredients